kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 ###How does Django’s file uploading functionality work?
 How would you make it more secure?

-Django stores user uploaded files on their request as `request.FILES`.
+Django stores user uploaded files on their request in `request.FILES`.
 Depending on the storage backend and file handler, Django will store files up to 2.5 MB [in memory](https://docs.djangoproject.com/en/1.9/topics/http/file-uploads/#where-uploaded-data-is-stored).
 Beyond that, it saves the file to a temporary location